noawe-boi/NoahsObsidianSync/Microcontroller Interfacing and IO  Assessment.md

 - Remove previous pin initializations from when LED's were used.
 - Removed previous code that set LED pins HIGH and LOW and displayed time using them

-- Wrote "Time: ", disp_hours
+- Wrote "Time: ", disp_hours,

 added functions to main loop